-Monday 18th September - Graham Pitchfork
+Monday 18th September - Air Commodore Graham Pitchfork -

 "Behind Enemy Lines - RAF Evaders"

-THIS WILL BE OUR FINAL MEETING AT THE STABLES.
+SEPTEMBER WILL BE OUR FINAL MEETING AT THE STABLES.

 PLEASE SEE THE ANNOUNCEMENT ON THE HOME PAGE